mesg-foundation/awesome/.github/ISSUE_TEMPLATE/service.md

 ---
-name: Service proposal
+Name: Service Proposal
-about: You have an idea for a service and want to share it with the community
+About: Ideas for services to be shared with the community
 ---

-### This is a proposal of a service.
-Feel free to contribute by sharing your feedbacks, implementing a part of it and share it here.
+### This page is for the proposal of services.
+Feel free to contribute by sharing your feedback or implementing parts of it and sharing it here.

 # Description

 Enter the description of the service.
-- Why it is useful
+- Why it's useful
 - What problem it solves
-- What values it will bring to applications
+- What value it will bring to applications
 - What technologies it will use

-# Tasks suggestions
+# Task suggestions

 ## Replace with the name of the first task

-Enter here the description of the first task.
+Enter the description of the first task here.
 - Describe what it should do
 - Describe its inputs
 - Describe its outputs